INDIA Bloc

 Mamata, Stalin, Akilesh, Tejaswi, Thackeray, and Pawar, whose ego and personal

-ambition not only obstructed the emergence of a coherent national opposition to
+ambitions not only obstructed the emergence of a coherent national opposition to

 told the Congress to show a ‘big heart’ and be ‘accommodative’ to have larger share of seats for themselves.
 This is how the